The Virginia Department of Agriculture and Consumer Services, through its Office of Veterinary Services,

 Except in the following conditions:

-- Equines generally require some form of individual identification and a Certificate of Veterinary Inspection (CVI).
+- Most states require a Certificate of Veterinary Inspection (CVI) and

 - Sheep and goats arriving at Virginia public livestock markets must be officially identified.